-What could a culture of antiracism look like?
+What does a culture of antiracism look like?

 In her article, Okun lays out characteristics (and antidotes) of white supremacy culture that are found in organizations.
 We may also notice that some of these characteristics show up in ourselves as well.
 Okun follows each characteristic with antidotes that move us towards an Antiracist Culture.

 In this other paper by Tema Okun, she discusses the stages white folks may go though on our path of antiracism.